 Ask the average golf enthusiast about Hilton Head Island and chances are the first words you'll hear are "Harbour Town Golf Links."
-That's no surprise, given the fame of Pete Dye's celebrated layout within Sea Pines Resort - but there are many more options for visiting players to consider.
+That's no surprise, given the fame of Pete Dye's celebrated layout within The Sea Pines Resort - but there are many more options for visiting players to consider.

 In fact, counting courses on the island, in nearby Bluffton and others within 30 minutes, the choices add up to more than 25.
 That's enough great golf - by a list of acclaimed architects - to satisfy players visiting for a month without ever repeating a course.

-Heron Point by Pete Dye, Harbour Town's sister course, also underwent modifications in 2015 – larger greens, softer surrounding areas and contours – to increase playability for visiting golfers.
+Heron Point by Pete Dye, Harbour Town's sister course, also underwent major modifications, with larger greens, softer surrounding areas and contours to increase playability for visiting golfers.